Semantic Versioning

 It uses a three-part version number: MAJOR .
 MINOR .
 PATCH

-version increases for backward-compatible bug fixes
+- The PATCHversion increases for backward-compatible bug fixes

 Followed by optional suffixes: - PRERELEASE + BUILDINFO

-and indicates an unstable Stability Level (see below)
+PRERELEASE can be alpha or beta and indicates an unstable Stability Level (see below)

 BUILDINFO contains build metadata, and is ignored when determining version precedence